reegis/deflex/docs/input_data.rst

 **INDEX**

 Name: ``str``
-    Name of the 2 connected regions, arbitrary.
+    Name of the 2 connected regions separated by a dash.
+Define only one direction.
+In the model one line for each direction will be created.
+If both directions are defined in the table two lines for each direction will be created for the model, so that the capacity will be the sum of both lines.

 **COLUMNS**